 Sure, nutrition is important to support you through these 9 months (and beyond).

-But eating while pregnant doesn’t have to be that complicated.
+But eating enough while pregnant doesn’t have to be that complicated.

 Fortunately, there are a bunch of delicious foods that do the double-duty of keeping your body strong while also keeping your tastebuds happy.